-If the Employee chooses to discontinue coverage, they will be eligible to re-enroll within 30 days following return to active employment.
+If the Employee chooses to discontinue coverage, they will be eligible to re-enroll within thirty (30) days following return to active employment.
 The application must be completed within that 30-day period and the new coverage will be effective the first day of the month following the application date.
-Employees should be aware that if there is a break in coverage and then they re-enroll, they will have to start over to meet any Deductible and out of pocket maximum.
+For employees who have a break in coverage and decide to re-enroll, their deductible and out-of-pocket costs for the year will be lost and totals will be reset.